GOP House panel: Halt federal money for Planned Parenthood

-Most GOP lawmakers have long opposed the organization because many of its clinics provide abortions.
+Most GOP lawmakers have long opposed Planned Parenthood because many of its clinics provide abortions.
 Their antagonism intensified after anti-abortion activists released secretly recorded videos in 2015 showing Planned Parenthood officials discussing how they sometimes provide fetal tissue to researchers, which is legal if no profit is made.

 “Planned Parenthood affiliates and clinics have repeatedly neglected their fiduciary duty requiring good stewardship of federal taxpayer dollars,” wrote the panel, which was chaired by Rep. Marsha Blackburn, R-Tenn.
 Republicans created the special committee in reaction to the videos.